Dan Schneider: Reception

-Schneider has been described as "the Norman Lear of children's television" by The New York Times, "the Aaron Sorkin of teen sitcoms" by Gawker, and "the Willy Wonka of television" by Forbes.
+Prior to his departure from Nickelodeon and misconduct allegations, Schneider and his work were well received by critics.
+He had been described as "the Norman Lear of children's television" by The New York Times, "the Aaron Sorkin of teen sitcoms" by Gawker, and "the Willy Wonka of television" by Forbes.
 Variety cited his "Jedi Master-like acumen for creating shows that appeal to kids in the awkward years of adolescence".

 Misconduct allegations

 Deadline Hollywood, the first to report about Nickelodeon parting ways with Schneider in March 2018, reported that there were complaints about Schneider's behavior.
 Nickelodeon did not respond to Deadlines report and Schneider's representative refused to comment.

-In June 2021, the New York Times reported that Nickelodeon's decision to sever ties with Schneider came after its parent company ViacomCBS completed an internal investigation that found evidence of Schneider verbally abusing his colleagues.
+In June 2021, The New York Times reported that Nickelodeon's decision to sever ties with Schneider came after its parent company ViacomCBS completed an internal investigation that found evidence of Schneider verbally abusing his colleagues.
 Some of his colleagues told the newspaper that they found him to be difficult to work with and "prone to tantrums and angry emails".
 The investigation did not find evidence of sexual misconduct.
 When asked about the allegations, Schneider defended his work and said that if people found him to be hard to work with, it was because he maintained "high standards" as showrunner.

 In August 2022, Insider reported several new allegations from former actors and employees, including accusations of gender discrimination and asking for "massages from adult female colleagues".
 A person "close to Schneider" said Schneider "regrets ever asking anyone [for a massage] and agrees it was not appropriate".
 Russell Hicks, a former executive at Nickelodeon, denied allegations of "sexualized" scenes in Schneider's shows and claimed that, "everyday on every set, were the parents and caregivers and their friends watching every single frame of footage and listening to every joke.
 Every single thing that Dan ever did on any of his shows was carefully scrutinized and approved".
-In her memoir I'm Glad My Mom Died, former iCarly and Sam & Cat star Jennette McCurdy outlined her relationship with an abusive figure she only identified as "the Creator," who was widely reported on as Schneider.
+In her 2022 memoir I'm Glad My Mom Died, former iCarly and Sam & Cat star Jennette McCurdy outlined her relationship with an abusive figure she only identified as "the Creator," who was widely reported to be Schneider.